-Analysts at the University of Adelaide, Australia, have built up an AI programming which can foresee to what extent a man will live pretty precisely in the wake of dissecting photographs of the individual’s organs.
+Analysts at the University of Adelaide, Australia, have built up an AI (artificial intelligence) programming which can foresee to what extent a man will live pretty precisely in the wake of dissecting photographs of the individual’s organs.

 The review is the first of its kind as in the AI programming altogether depends on clinical symbolism to compute the life span of a patient.